rzubala/glucose/README.md

-# glucose
-An application allows to store the measurements of blood glucose levels in google spreadsheet
+An application which stores the daily measurements of blood glucose levels in Google Spreadsheet.
+Application is being developed in Kotlin with Fragments and uses Model-View-ViewModel pattern.